 - Black with gold trim (twist)

 True fans of the pen will also differentiate between the different generations of the original Rotring 600 models.
 With the ballpoint the largest differentiator within the original run of 600s is between the standard and Levenger models.
-The Levenger ones were made in Japan and are a clear predecessor to Levenger’s L-Tech line of pens.
+The Levenger ones were made in Japan and are a clear predecessor to Levenger’s L-Tech line of pens and pencils.

 The main feature you will hear about when investigating the Rotring 600 is the knurled grip.
 This is the case for a number of reasons, but primarily because Rotring followed up the 600 line with the Newton, which was more common and less desirable.
 The Newton look very much like the 600 but does not have the knurled grip.